imDelivered/OWRs/README.md

 kiwix-serve --version
 ```

-### Step 5: Download Wikipedia ZIM File
+### Step 5: Download Kiwix ZIM File

-The ZIM file contains Wikipedia content offline.
-This is optional but recommended. **The app supports Wikipedia in any language** - not just English!
+The ZIM file contains educational content offline.
+This is optional but recommended. **The app works with ANY ZIM file from the Kiwix library** - not just Wikipedia!

 **Browse and download from the official Kiwix Library:**
 👉 **[https://library.kiwix.org/](https://library.kiwix.org/)**

-**Multi-language support:** You can use Wikipedia ZIM files in any language:
+**Universal Kiwix support:** The app works with any ZIM file from the Kiwix library:

+**Wikipedia (any language):**
 - **English**: `wikipedia_en_all_nopic_2025-07.zim` (~20GB)
 - **Spanish**: `wikipedia_es_all_nopic_2025-07.zim` (~15GB)
 - **French**: `wikipedia_fr_all_nopic_2025-07.zim` (~18GB)